AndyDragon/Focus-Points/README.md

 <a href="https://github.com/musselwhizzle/Focus-Points/graphs/contributors">Full list can be seen here.</a>

 Special thanks go to [John R. Ellis](https://johnrellis.com/) for providing the code that mimics a rectangular crop while rotating a photo and preserving its aspect ratio.
 This is something that Lightroom's Crop & Straighten Tool can do, but the SDK cannot.
-John is a renowned SDK expert and the creator of [numerous amazing Lightroom plugins](https://johnrellis.com/lightroom/allplugins.htm), including the Debugging Toolkit,without which this plugin wouldn't exist.
+John is a renowned SDK expert and the creator of [numerous amazing Lightroom plugins](https://johnrellis.com/lightroom/allplugins.htm), including the Debugging Toolkit, without which this plugin wouldn't exist.

 ## Licenses